-- When your dog isn't producing a sufficient number of red blood cells in their body, they are suffering from non-regenerative anemia.
-In dogs, the common causes of aplastic or non-regenerative anemia can be found in chemotherapy drugs, exposure to toxins, kidney disease, bone marrow disease and some medications.
+- When your dog isn't producing a sufficient number of red blood cells in its body, they are suffering from non-regenerative anemia.
+In dogs, the common causes of aplastic or non-regenerative anemia can be found in chemotherapy drugs, exposure to toxins, kidney disease, bone marrow disease, and some medications.

-- many different kinds of genetic disorders can lead to and excess of methemoglobin in your dogs blood.
-And this is is the cause of methemoglobinemia in your pup.
-Methemoglobinemia can also be cause by exposure to toxins or ingesting human medications like ibuprofen, acetaminophen, or benzocaine.
+- many different kinds of genetic disorders can lead to an excess of methemoglobin in your dog's blood.
+And this is the cause of methemoglobinemia in your pup.
+Methemoglobinemia can also be caused by exposure to toxins or ingesting human medications like ibuprofen, acetaminophen, or benzocaine.

-- The breakdown of destruction of red blood cells in your dog's body is referred to as hemolytic anemia.
-This kind of anemia is often caused by immune-mediated hemolytic anemia (IMHA), or the non-immune-mediated for of the condition.
-The latter can be caused by parasites, hereditary disease, low phosphorus levels, and toxins.
+- The breakdown of the destruction of red blood cells in your dog's body is referred to as hemolytic anemia.
+This kind of anemia is often caused by immune-mediated hemolytic anemia (IMHA), or the non-immune-mediated form of the condition.
+The latter can be caused by parasites, hereditary diseases, low phosphorus levels, and toxins.

 Symptoms of Anemia in Dogs